WhitakerLab/scona/README.md

 # BrainNetworksInPython
-Code to analyses structural covariance brain networks using python.
+Code to analyse structural covariance brain networks using python.